fabiolune/logic-engine/README.md

 var rule1 = new Rule("IntProperty", OperatorType.IsContained, "1,2,3");
 ```

-> sample rules for inverse enumerable operators
+> Sample rules for inverse enumerable operators

 ## The RulesSets

-A `RulesSet` is basically a set of rules.
-From a functional point of view it represents a boolean typed function composed by a set of functions on a given type.
+A `RulesSet` is a set of rules.
+From a functional point of view, it represents a boolean typed function composed by a set of functions on a given type.

 > __DEFINITION__: A `RulesSet` is satisfied by an item `t` of type `T` if all the functions of the set are satisfied by `t`.